 Mount Isa birder Rex Whitehead says the elusive night parrot definitely exists in North West Queensland and he has been lucky enough to see one once.

-Mr Whitehead was commenting after recent reports cast doubt on its existence when John Young's research into the rare bird was revealed as fraudulent.
+Mr Whitehead was commenting after recent reports cast doubt on its existence.

-The night parrot had been believed to be extinct for over a century until Mr Young claimed to have spotted a live bird in a western Queensland national park in 2013.
+The night parrot had been believed to be extinct for over a century until researcher John Young spotted a live bird in a western Queensland national park in 2013.

-Mr Whitehead, a lifelong birder whose father and grandfather were also birders, said despite the controversy the bird has been seen many times in North West Queensland.
+Mr Whitehead, a lifelong birder whose father and grandfather were also birders, said the bird has been seen many times in North West Queensland.

 His introduction to the bird was through Neville Cayley's book What Bird is That? and he saw specimens in the Melbourne Museum.